-- In an electric mixer combine almond paste, butter and sugar, beat until combined and fluffy.
+- To make the Filling: In an electric mixer combine almond paste, butter and sugar, beat until combined and fluffy.

 - Add eggs, one at a time, beating in-between each addition.
 Add almond extract, salt and flour.
-Beat to combine scrapping down bowl as needed.
+Beat to combine scraping down bowl as needed.

 - Bake for 40-45 minutes until pastry is golden brown and filling is puffed up and golden.